Agent Negotiation Protocol (ANP)

 Requires signing wallet Yes No No

-Signer identity provable on-chain Yes Partial No
+Signer identity cryptographically verifiable Yes Partial No

 Dispute resolution Cryptographic Platform arbitration Platform arbitration